lino-framework/lino/docs/dev/plugin_inheritance.rst

 The :meth:`is_abstract_model` method
 ====================================

-Let's take :ref:`faggio`.
+Let's take :ref:`voga`.
 It uses Lino's standard calendar module :mod:`lino.modlib.cal`, but extends the `Room` model defined there:

 - it adds two fields `tariff` and `calendar`